niktesic/llvm-scripts/README.md

 Script `llvm-original-di-preservation.py` from llvm-project/llvm/utils/ is improved to be resilient to large and bad formatted JSON reports.
 Use command line option `-compress` to create highly compressed HTML reports.

+Usage:
+`
-`$  llvm-original-di-preserve.py -compress report.json report.html`
+$  llvm-original-di-preserve.py -compress report.json report.html
+`

 ## Script for automatic analysis of debug-info preservation in LLVM tests